-New LMU men's tennis head coach Tom Lloyd sat down for an interview with Lions All-Access.
+2017-18 LMU men's tennis season preview interview with head coach Tom Lloyd

 First-year head coach Tom Lloyd sat down for an interview on Lions All-Access.

-Tom Lloyd begins his first year as LMU men's tennis head coach in 2013-14.
-Lloyd had spent the previous seven years working as an assistant coach with the University of Arizona men's tennis program.
+Tom Lloyd begins his fifth year as LMU men's tennis head coach in 2017-18.
+Prior to coming to LMU, Lloyd had spent the previous seven years working as an assistant coach with the University of Arizona men's tennis program.

 Working in one of the best men's tennis conferences in the nation, Lloyd helped the 2010 Arizona squad to a season-high ITA ranking of #17 and the program's first-ever victory over UCLA.
 That team finished just one win shy of hosting the NCAA Regional, and capped back-to-back NCAA tournament bids in 2009 and 2010.
 Pushing his athletes both on the court and in the classroom, Lloyd saw his Wildcats post the highest team GPA in three consecutive years stretching from 2007 to 2009 while garnering numerous Academic All-Conference selections.